ucladevx/BruinBot-Backend/lighttpd/README.md

 # Other

 - If you want to modify the port on which the server runs, edit the config file's server.port to whichever port you would like.
+- You could also play around with the index.html file and the camera feed (which is currently the webcam)